crocs-muni/tls-warning-collector/README.md

 1. Install `python3`.
 On the installation screen, check the option to automatically set path (to use pip).
 2. Clone the repository to your computer via `git clone https://github.com/crocs-muni/tls-warning-collector.git`
 3. Download the browser driver -- follow the instructions in `README.md` in `drivers` folder.
+4. Using Administrator `cmd.exe`, change directory to the `tls-warning-collector-master` and run `pip3 install --quiet -r requirements.txt`.

 ## Configuration

 You can change the configuration of the project in the `config.yaml` file.
 By commenting out the line with `#` you can choose which browsers and cases wont be in the dataset.
 If you dont want to run all of the browser versions then you can use "one-version", but you have to change the `main.py` file (`all_versions = cfg.get("browsers")[browserID].get("versions")` --> `all_versions = cfg.get("browsers")[browserID].get("one-version")`).